Oracle Austin Environmental Graphics

 Art as Orientation

 To capitalize on the role that art and graphics can play in orientation and wayfinding, we worked closely with the project’s architectural and interiors teams at STG Design to define themes for each of the building’s ten 50,000-square-foot floor plates.
-We used those themes to develop a loosely related collection of wall graphics and other large-scale installations for each floor.
+We used those themes to develop a loosely related collection of wall graphics and other large-scale installations for each floor, many designed to get employees out of their cubes and engaged with one another in their workplace.

 Since Oracle often relocates new graduates from across the country, we made Austin and Texas a recurring theme of the installations.
 The collection includes a treasure trove of must know information for newcomers — from traditional Texas foods and maps of the best local BBQ spots to features about Austin-made movies and music.
 The program's role as a guided tour to the region is reinforced by more than 100 descriptive panels that accompany the installations.